avoorhis/vamps-node.js/README.md

 **Download and Install Vagrant (https://www.vagrantup.com/)**

+Create an empty directory named 'vamps-node.js' and place the two files (Vagrantfile and Vagrantboot4568.sh from the vamps-node.js github site) into it.
-Install the vamps source code (assumes git is installed):
+Alternatively install the vamps-node.js source code (assumes git is installed):
 * run 'git clone https://github.com/avoorhis/vamps-node.js.git'.

 Which will create the directory 'vamps-node.js'.